 Maybe, your process won't look like these neat stages at all.
 I remember reading about a writer who wrote his second drafts entirely from scratch, without referring to his first draft at all.

-other writing advice – tips and hints which may (or may not) be useful to you.
+In short, this series on editing is just like all other writing advice – tips and hints which may (or may not) be useful to you.
 If this approach doesn't work for you, please don't be discouraged.
 Take what works and ignore the rest.

-revisions with your last book, doesn't mean you have to repeat the same number with the next.
+Also, different books require different levels of editing.
+Just because you went through three (or thirty) revisions with your last book, doesn't mean you have to repeat the same number with the next.

 Not to mention that all first drafts are not created equal.
 Some drafts are bloated with superfluous prose; description, characters, and sub-plots, while others are positively skeletal.

 Finally, editing can be a scary business.
 You usually have to make things a great deal worse (i.e. messier, less coherent) before you can make it better and this is anxiety-inducing.
 It makes you worry that you're somehow going to 'break' your story.

 Take heart from the knowledge that these fears are normal, save your manuscript as a separate document in between each editing session (so you can revert back if necessary), and be bold.